plankanban/planka/README.md

 npm install
 ```

-Either use a local db or start the provided development db: `docker-compose -f docker-compose-dev.yml up`
+Either use a local database or start the provided development database:

-Create a db user by first logging into the db `psql -U postgres -h localhost` and then:

 ```
-create user [username]; --create a role for your local username grant postgres to [username]; --grant all privileges to this user
+docker-compose -f docker-compose-dev.yml up
 ```

-Finally, create a database and edit `DATABASE_URL` in `.env` file.
-Then initialize it:
+Edit `DATABASE_URL` in `.env` file if needed, then initialize the database:

 ```
 npm run server:db:init